loadsmart/django-jaiminho/README.md

     }

 ```

 ### Configuration options

 - PERSIST_ALL_EVENTS - Saves all events and not only the ones that fail, default is False
+- DEFAULT_ENCODER - Default Encoder for the payload (overwritable in the function call)

 Detailed documentation is available at https://docs.loadsmart.io/jaiminho/latest/index.html